radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 A different means of prevention is IP filtering.
 If the IP range that the server expects clients to connect from is restricted, then the server can simply reject or drop all connection attempts from outside those ranges.
 If every RADIUS/(D)TLS client is configured with an IP range, then the server does not even have to perform a partial TLS handshake if the connection attempt comes from outside every allowed range, but can instead immediately drop the connection.
-To perform this lookup efficiently, RADIUS/(D)TLS servers SHOULD keep a list of the cummulated permitted IP ranges, individually for each transport.
+To perform this lookup efficiently, RADIUS/(D)TLS servers SHOULD keep a list of the cumulated permitted IP ranges, individually for each transport.

 ## Session Closing